jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Azruverda.md

 RacialMods:
 Languages: Aklo, Common, Undercommon
 SQ: vermin master
+SpecialAbilities:
+  Acid Spit (Ex): >
+    An azruverda can spit a stream of acid at a target within 60 feet as a ranged touch attack that deals 10d6 points of acid damage.
+  Vermin Master (Su): >
-SpecialAbilities: Acid Spit (Ex) An azruverda can spit a stream of acid at a target within 60 feet as a ranged touch attack that deals 10d6 points of acid damage.
-Vermin Master (Su) An azruverda can mentally control to up to 32 HD (twice the azruverda's racial Hit Dice) of vermin at any one time through a combination of supernatural pheromones and magical manipulation.
+    An azruverda can mentally control to up to 32 HD (twice the azruverda's racial Hit Dice) of vermin at any one time through a combination of supernatural pheromones and magical manipulation.
 To control a vermin, the azruverda must be able to see it, and it must be within 120 feet.
 Attempting to control a vermin is a standard action-the vermin can resist this attempt with a DC 25 Will save.
 If the vermin fails this save, the azruverda can issue a simple mental command like "fight," "come here," "go there," or "stand still" as a swift action.
 Though composed of thousands of individuals, vermin with the swarm subtype are vulnerable to this ability as well.
 An azruverda can release a creature from this control as a free action.
 Vermin affected by this ability act normally unless an azruverda is actively controlling it, but never attack their master azruverda.
 The save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: